Leaders' Conference 2025

 - Understand why coaching and mentoring is important for developing leaders and learn some basic skills to enable you to make a start yourself.

-- Managing change in church life – whether through church planting, church growth, sending out on mission, or otherwise - can bring difficulties to church life.
+- Whether through church planting, church growth, sending out on mission, or otherwise - managing change in church life can bring difficulties to church life.
 Find some help and share with others in a similar situation.

-- There are almost 2 billion Muslims in the world and 4 million (and growing) in the UK.
-Hear from gospel workers with experience of reaching Muslims both a home and abroad and explore how we can work together to see the gospel break into the lives of Muslims.
+- There are almost 2 billion Muslim people in the world and 4 million (and growing) in the UK.
+Hear from gospel workers with experience of reaching Muslim people both at home and abroad, and explore how we can work together to see the gospel break into their lives.

 In his vision of heaven, John saw a multitude from “every nation, tribe, people and language, standing before the throne” (Revelation 7:9).
 As we anticipate this future reality, what would it look like to see it reflected in our churches today?
 How can we get there?